m00sey/Toasty/README.md

  * Apache Ant should be installed an on your path
  * The Android SDK must be installed installed.

-If your Android SDK is in /usr/local/android, create build.properties and set sdk.dir=/path/to/your/sdk
+Ant needs to know the location of the Android SDK.
+The android tool will create a local.properties file.

+	$ android update project -p .

 ### Build and install the Sample Application

-    $ ant install
+    $ ant debug install

 ### Run the Sample Application